 The Organisation is a dynamic, constantly evolving support network for those involved in the in-house further and higher education catering industry.
 It helps professionals to not only secure the best deals and meet legislative compliance through its procurement network, but also to stay ahead of ever-changing trends.
 Quality of catering is consistently voiced as an important element of the student experience and professionals have to be on top of the next big thing.
 It’s no longer about institutionalised catering, but instead is now centred around the customer experience and is at the cutting edge of fine dining.
 Universities are adapting to this, but it takes time to realise a new trend.
 TUCO prides itself in providing up-to-date and relevant market intelligence to its members to help them make decisions as quickly as possible.

 Adhering to its ethos of ‘share, learn, buy, grow’, TUCO also drives member benefits including skills development and partnerships.
 Through its procurement framework, it ensures members receive the best prices for goods whilst being assured of compliance.
-This is supported by market intelligence, informing members of new regulations and standards that they need to be aware of.
+This is supported by market intelligence, informing members of new regulations and standards that they need to be

 Speaking about his plans, Matthew explains: “Something that has become clear to me over the years that I’ve been involved in TUCO and also in my role as Director of Catering, Hotel & Conference Services at the University of Reading, is that there’s an incredible skill-set amongst HE caterers.
 Dealing with everything from student lunches to huge banquets, the talent that exists in our universities would make any Michelin restaurant proud.
 I’ve had the privilege to get to know many of my fellow professionals through involvement in TUCO and by working together, I’m confident we will move into the next phase and deliver even more success for our members.”